xavier-orcutt/chinle-primarycare-scheduler/README.md

 This staged approach ensures that cross-department providers are scheduled consistently and without conflict across the three services.
 It also reflects the higher coordination demands of Pediatrics, where call coverage is tightly structured and less flexible than general clinic staffing.

-## Interpreting Scheduler Output
+## Interpreting the Scheduler Output

-The CP-SAT model produces a binary output for each provider, day, and session:
+The scheduler produces a binary output for each provider, day, and session:

 - 1 = scheduled to work in clinic or call
 - 0 = not scheduled (ie., admin, RDO, inpatient, or leave)